Software-Engineering-SDU-sikar16/Semester-Project-SE-Semester4-f22/README.md

 ## How to run protect-the-dog
 Gradle:
+- build `build.gradle`
-- build `build.gradle.`
+- build protect-the-dog module
-Just run DesktopLauncher
+- run DesktopLauncher

 ## How to run with OSGi in IntelliJ
 -